Bleschke/Huzzah-ESP8266-Neopixel-Light/README.md

 The ESP8266 will control a neopixel and change the color based on Weather events, Holidays, and Fire/EMS calls.

+** As of 26 FEB 2017, only Fire/EMS calls have been implemented.
+Weather events and Holidays will be implemented in the near future.

 ### **Prerequisities**

 You will need: